Bitcoin-ABC/bitcoin-abc/modules/mock-chronik-client/README.md

 -   Improved mock websocket (now it more closely follows the API of chronik-client)
 -   Add `broadcastTxs` method
 -   Add `chronikInfo` method

+2.0.1

+-   Build before deployment so it also works for non-ts users [D17338](https://reviews.bitcoinabc.org/D17338)